robwilde/TwitchPress/wp-content/plugins/channel-solution-for-twitch/readme.txt

 * Enhancements
     - Twitch API application credentials are now set in the core plugins main file for easier access.
     - Twitch user oauth credentials are now set in the core plugins main file.
+    - New object registry approach added for making class objects globally available without using global.
 * Configuration
     - No changes
 * Database